trivedikavya/spotifyclone/README.md

 # Clone
-buliding is on the way soon ready.......
+buliding is on the way soon ready...